jrowberg/crypto-export/README.md

 CoinTracking is a phenomenal tool which I use daily, but it has some odd quirks when it comes to exchange imports--not to mention the fact that API-based imports require a paid account with them.
 No hard feelings on that front, and I actually have a paid account, but I've found the API imports lacking when they really don't need to be.
 For example, Coinbase and GDAX provide API-based methods to get all the data you could ever want, but CoinTracking doesn't seem to use it all.
 Alas.

 Furthermore, the CSV exports from many exchanges (when they are available at all) often leave out important information, or format the data very strangely, or take a ridiculous amount of effort to accomplish.
 YES, I'M LOOKING AT YOU, GDAX.
-Seriously, Like 50 clicks and 10 emails just to get all of the data for a common variety of trading pair transactions?
+Seriously, Like 50 clicks and 10 emails just to get all of the CSV data for a common variety of trading pair transactions?
 Ugh.

 However, it's not hard to work around these limitations by writing a "bridge" script, so that's what I've done.
 As a bonus, you can use the CSV data that this script exports in any way you choose, even if you don't use CoinTracking at all.
 It gives you an easy way to gather transaction details from multiple sources into a collection of files that all have exactly the same format, readable in Excel or Python or anything else that can handle comma-separated values.